-AngularJS was created by Google, with the concept of providing a MVC framework that helped developers build web applications well laid architecture and easy maintenance capabilities.
+AngularJS was created by Google, with the concept of providing an MVC framework that helped developers build web applications well-laid architecture and easy maintenance capabilities.
 The following are a list of features and capabilities of the Angular.

 One of the primary features separating AngularJS from other similar frameworks is how it implements the MVC.
 It is common for frameworks to prod you explicitly to write codes binding the different MVC components of your apps, but, that’s not how it is done with AngularJS.
 It simply stops at stipulating you to segment your apps into different MVC components and then when done it takes over, handling everything thereafter (from managing the components to serving as a pipeline connecting them all); developers wouldn’t be tempted anymore to completely break the aesthetics of their codes, just to make up for easier fitting of the components – pretty convenient, to say the least.

-Due to the use of services, the controllers are able to be lean and perform its functions of viewing and scoping without being bogged down by other complex lifting.
+Due to the use of services, the controllers are able to be lean and perform its functions of viewing and scoping without being bogged down by another complex lifting.

 Decoupled communications are common amongst PubSub, but, most aren’t context aware, which can be a drawback when such needs arise where the messages are not accessible to unrelated MVC components; occasions such as when a node needs to be readable only to a certain ancestor and not to the other children.

 The PubSub system in AngularJS is exactly that, it separates the messaging system into the broadcast() & emit(), where broadcast() sends to the children and emit() sends to the ancestor.